 When the time comes for your student organization to plan and carry out your next fundraiser, do your members’ faces light up?
 Are they eager to participate and vie for leadership positions?
-If so, it’s likely that your organization has found a unique fundraising strategy that’s engaging for both your members and your supporters.
+If so, it’s likely that your organization has found a unique fundraising strategy that engages your members and supporters.

 However, it may be the case that your members aren’t as excited about fundraising as you’d like them to be.
 To transform everyone’s experience and bring your organization closer together in the process, consider a few new ways to raise money online and in person.